Klocman/Bulk-Crap-Uninstaller/docs/ARCHITECTURE.md

-# OpenUninstall Pro Architecture
+# EBUninstaller Pro Architecture

-OpenUninstall Pro is an independent, high-performance, modular Windows uninstaller and system maintenance application built on .NET 8, C#, and native Windows APIs.
+EBUninstaller Pro is an independent, high-performance, modular Windows uninstaller and system maintenance application built on .NET 8, C#, and native Windows APIs.

 ---